epsilon537/boxlambda/_drafts/dfx.markdown

 I can still verilate BoxLambda SoCs with a specific RM statically included in the build, however.
 That is effectively what *j1b_test* is.
 It's just the process of loading an RM into an RP that I can't verilate.

 Btw, *dfx_test* can be built in the *sim-a7-100* Verilator build tree.
 In this build configuration, *dfx_test* is a BoxLambda SoC without a DFX Controller and with a *vs0_stub* statically included.
-The test case just lets the software boot on the SoC and checks that the *vs0_stub's* signature register can be read.
+The test case simply lets the software boot on the SoC and checks that the *vs0_stub's* signature register can be read.

 Regarding the lack of portability, I will treat DFX as an optional feature.
 Similar to other BoxLambda components like USB, I2C, and SPI Flash, DFX can be included or excluded from the SoC via compile flags.
+If BoxLambda is ported to another FPGA platform, features can be enabled or disabled to fit that platform.

 Other Changes
 -------------